Shirley Porter: Litter

 In January 1979, strikes began as part of the "Winter of Discontent".
 Rubbish collectors in Westminster went on strike and there was mounting waste in the streets.
 Porter opened 33 emergency rubbish dumps across the borough.
 Porter told press reporters that they would privatise rubbish collection if the strikers did not return to work.
 This practice was installed later on.
 Porter's successive litter campaigns included the "Cleaner London Campaign", followed by the "Cleaner City Initiative" in 1980.
 Activities included the deployment of additional street sweepers in particularly squalor-ridden areas of Westminster for a 2–3 week period.
 Porter also increased the regularity of rubbish collections and convinced local businesses to sponsor litter bins.

-She threatened to resign in September 1980 when her department of Highways and Works faced a £1- million budget cut: "I will resign in the event that they cut our basic services and that means keeping our frontline services and a clean and litter-free city."
+Porter threatened to resign in September 1980 when her department of Highways and Works faced a £1 million budget cut: "I will resign in the event that they cut our basic services and that means keeping our frontline services and a clean and litter-free city."
 In 1981, Porter launched "Operation Spring Clean", a cleaning blitz of the West End.
 In a 1991 appearance on Desert Island Discs, Porter said: "I really just feel so strongly that it isn't right for people to live in a dirty environment, and in an unpleasant environment.
-And it isn't just litter: I’m talking about the whole quality of life.
+And it isn't just litter: I'm talking about the whole quality of life.
 When you live in pleasant surroundings, I think you are a better person."